-The dwarves organize society in clans, according to the Dungeons and Dragon Expert Set (1983), and Warcraft refer to dwarf factions as clans.
+The dwarves organize society in clans, according to the Dungeons and Dragon Expert Set (1983) and Warcraft.

 The Warcraft dwarves have a similar history as the elves, as they trace their origin to one clan who later split into several clans for various reasons.